LadyAudrey/LadyAudrey/README.md

 * *TypeScript | React | Next | NodeJs | Taliwind | Supabase | AuthoO | Vercel* *

-Goal: Many beginner programmers get caught in intense shame spirals while learning how to code.
+Goal: Many beginner programmers get caught in negative spirals while learning how to code.
 Applying my previous knowledge about thoughtwork, effecient learning and boosting executive functioning, I hope to help new developers have a kinder learning curve while learning their first language.

 Built in collaboration with an amazing Fullstack developer, Kenson Johnson @kensonjohnson.
 It is connected to the backend, and deployed, but currently the content is minimal and a lot of components to build.